Bible prophecies are predictions of an event that will, of course, happen in the future. Strong's definition is:

 The prophecy of the third great kingdom, the kingdom of brass, was of the Grecian Empire.
 We know this through Gabriel's interpretation of Daniels vision (Daniel 8:1-27) during the reign of King Belshazzar.
 As noted above, Gabriel tells Daniel that the ram with two horns are the kings of Media and Persia (Daniel 8:20).
 Then in the following verse Gabriel reveals that the kingdom who will defeat the Medes and Persians, will be Greeks (Daniel 8:21).
 This prophecy was fulfilled when the Persian Empire was conquered by Alexandra the Great and the Greeks in 331 BC.

 The name of fourth great kingdom (Daniel 2:33,40) was not revealed in the Book of Daniel.
 It did happen though in 146 BC when the Roman Empire conquered the Greeks at the Battle of Corinth.

-This prophecy is about the coming of Jesus Christ and how His Kingdom will stand forever:
+This prophecy was about the coming of our Great God and Savior, Jesus Christ, and how His Kingdom will stand forever:

 And in the days of those kings the God of heaven will set up a kingdom that shall never be destroyed, nor shall the kingdom be left to another people.
 It shall break in pieces all these kingdoms and bring them to an end, and it shall stand forever, just as you saw that a stone was cut from a mountain by no human hand, and that it broke in pieces the iron, the bronze, the clay, the silver, and the gold.
 A great God has made known to the king what shall be after this.
 The dream is certain, and its interpretation sure (Daniel 2:44-45 ESV).